ECOLOGY ACTION STAFF

 For as long as he can remember, plants have played a role of sacred importance in David’s life.
 He spent his childhood growing redwood saplings and saguaro cacti in his family’s backyard in Southern California, then worked as a horticulturist and arborist for many years in Florida, before moving back to California to homestead with his wife, growing vegetables and managing the forest around their home.
 Although our current system rewards certain professions over those that work with the soil, David envisions a time coming soon when there will be no more valuable skill than the knowledge of how to grow one’s own food and medicine for oneself.
 Knowledge of plants, their culture, and their usage, is real power.

-Starlite Humpheries Executive Assistant
+Starlite Humpheries, Assistant Director

 I grew up in Willits CA, on Pine Mountain.
 I love being in nature, living off the land, and love animals.
 I am a local real estate agent, and I am honored to be here at Ecology Action.
 I am proud to be a part of such an amazing organization.
 In my opinion we all need to do our part to save our beautiful Mother Earth.
 To help feed the less fortunate.